yanxu-chen/yanxu-chen.github.io/_pages/music.md

   </body>

 * 關山月 (Moon over a Mountain Pass)
-  * This short piece was composed after a poem of Li Bai (a romantic poet from the Tang Dynasty) that describes the emotions of soldies at the frontier fortress by depicting the scenery.
+  * This short piece was composed after a poem of Li Bai (a romantic poet at the Tang Dynasty) that describes the emotions of soldies at the frontier fortress by depicting such scenery.

   <body>
     <audio controls>